-Scott Selfon is a principal software engineering lead in the Xbox Advanced Technology Group (ATG), where he manages developer consultancy, education, support and advocacy efforts across Microsoft gaming platforms and technologies.
-He is also ATG's senior audio specialist, helping composers, around designers, audio programmers and game designers with technical and creative challenges in developing sound for games.
+Scott Selfon is the Audio Experiences Lead at Oculus, exploring the technical, creative, and design languages of sound for virtual and augmented reality.
+Prior to that, he was engaged in developer consultancy, education, and support efforts across three generations of the Xbox game console and broader Windows audio efforts at Microsoft.
 Scott has composed music for a wide range of media, including film, television, games and live performance and is a violist with the Puget Sound Symphony in Seattle.
-A member of the Game Audio Network Guild (G.A.N.G.) advisory board, Scott has been a faculty member of both the Pacific Northwest Film Scoring Program and the University of Southern California, has coordinated and lectured at the Game Developers Conference Audio Bootcamp tutorial sessions for more than fifteen years, and has spoken at the conferences worldwide on audio, interactive entertainment and sound implementation techniques and technologies for interactive media.
+A member of the Game Audio Network Guild (G.A.N.G.) advisory board, Scott has been a faculty member of both the Pacific Northwest Film Scoring Program and the University of Southern California, has coordinated and lectured at the Game Developers Conference Audio Boot Camp tutorial sessions for more than fifteen years, and has spoken at the conferences worldwide on audio, interactive entertainment and sound implementation techniques and technologies for interactive media.
 Scott is an alumnus of the University of Southern California, where he obtained dual degrees in music composition (film scoring emphasis) and computer engineering/computer science.

 GDC Tutorials offer a full day of in-depth information and cover a range of game development disciplines on Monday and Tuesday, March 19-20, 2018.
 View all GDC Tutorials on Session Scheduler.